Light-Wing/minecraft-on-heroku/README.md

-# Spigot on Heroku
+# Minecraft on Heroku (free)

-## Run your spigot minecraft server on the cloud with Heroku.
+## Run your PaperMC minecraft server on the cloud with Heroku.

 This is a Heroku [buildpack](https://devcenter.heroku.com/articles/buildpacks), in order to install it you need to install the Heroku [toolbelt](https://toolbelt.heroku.com).